A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

 corresponding to the constant application of a horizontal shear in conjunction with a small, stochastically driven vertical shear.
 This analysis was extended to the setting of fluctuation-dissipation zero-noise limits of certain 2d completely integrable Hamiltonian systems in the work \cite{baxendale2002lyapunov}.
+Despite the consideration of high dimensional systems which are unlikely to be completely integrable, our Theorem \ref{thm:critForEulerLikeIntro} is in fact related to these works, in the sense that the scaling $\lambda^\epsilon_1 / \epsilon \to \infty$ is derived by taking advantage of \emph{shearing between the energy surfaces} $|x| = R, R > 0$ (see Section \ref{sec:prelimEuler5} for details).

-Although the Fisher information identity in Proposition \ref{prop:FI-gen-intro} and our Proposition \ref{cor:dichotomyTn} for zero-noise limits make no direct reference to a specific dynamical motif or behavior, it is clear from our application to the class of Euler-like models \eqref{eq:SDEintroFD22} with bilinear nonlinearity as in \eqref{ass:bilinear2} that \emph{shearing} in the zero-noise, zero-damping dynamics is a very natural way to rule out the rigid isometry alternative in Proposition \ref{cor:dichotomyTn}(b).
 Of course, shearing has long been regarded as a potential mechanism for the generation of chaotic behavior.
 As early as the late 70's it was realized that chaotic attractors could arise from time-periodic driving of a system undergoing a Hopf bifurcation \cite{zaslavsky1978simplest}, while subsequent mathematically rigorous work has confirmed this mechanism (see, e.g., \cite{wang2008toward} for an overview of this program).
-We also point out the work \cite{lin2008shear}, which provides a mix of heuristics, numerics and mathematical analysis demonstrating the shearing mechanism as a source of chaotic behavior.
+We also point out the work \cite{lin2008shear}, which provides a mix of heuristics, numerics, mathematical analysis and conjectures demonstrating the shearing mechanism as a source of chaotic behavior, as well as the works \cite{doan2018hopf, engel2019bifurcation} resolving some of the open problems in \cite{lin2008shear} pertaining to white-noise models.